BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 - The informal terms "satoshi" or "sat" are deprecated.
 - All references, interfaces, and documentation SHOULD refer to the base integer unit simply as "bitcoin."
-- The currency code "BTC" is unaffected by these changed, and continues to mean 100,000,000 base units.
+- The currency code "BTC" is unaffected by these changes, and continues to mean 100,000,000 base units.

 **Display and Formatting:**